Vive-coding/intention-growth-hub/server/ai/evaluation/rubric.md

 ### 2. Response Quality (0-5)

-**What to evaluate**: Is the response helpful, clear, and appropriately toned?
+**What to evaluate**: Is the response helpful, clear, appropriately toned, and pleasant to interact with over multiple turns?

 **Excellent (5)**:
 - Warm, empathetic, and encouraging tone
 - Clear and concise (no unnecessary verbosity)
 - Directly addresses user's question/need
 - Natural conversational flow
+- **Uses My Focus and other context sparingly** (e.g., references focus set when it adds value, not in every message)
+- **Respects the user's energy and autonomy** (e.g., not pushy, acknowledges when the user sounds done)
 - Appropriate use of formatting and structure

 **Good (4)**:
 - Tone is good with minor lapses
 - Mostly clear and concise
 - Addresses main points
+- May occasionally repeat focus/context but not in a distracting way

 **Acceptable (3)**:
 - Tone is acceptable but could be warmer
 - Some verbosity or unclear phrasing
 - Addresses user's need indirectly
+- May feel a bit \"coach-y\" or repetitive but still usable

 **Needs Improvement (2)**:
 - Tone feels robotic or cold
 - Overly verbose or confusing
 - Partially addresses user's need
+- **Noticeable repetition** (e.g., restating the full focus set or same insight almost every reply)
+- **Feels pushy** (e.g., keeps asking the user to share more or commit when they're signaling low energy)

 **Poor (1)**:
-- Inappropriate tone (pushy, dismissive)
+- Inappropriate tone (pushy, dismissive, guilt-inducing)
 - Very confusing or off-topic
 - Doesn't address user's need
+- Frequently repeats the same points or focus summary

 **Fail (0)**:
 - Offensive or completely unhelpful